-You need a place where you can go just to get away from it all.
-Even if that is for only five to ten minutes a day.
-It can work wonders to reset your internal batteries and can help you continue on.
-It could be in a remote area of a park or it could be going to a sauna in a gym or a massage.
+You need a place where you can just get away from it all.
+Even if that is for only five to ten minutes a day, it can work wonders to reset your internal batteries and help you continue.
+It could be in a remote area of a park, or it could be going to a sauna in a gym or a massage.

 3. Connect Socially: